jameshughes89/cs102/src/site/topics/sorting/sorting-basic.rst

 Worst Case Scenario
 -------------------

-* The above example showed the *worst case scenario* for this specific bubble sort idea --- the list is in reverse order
+* The above example showed the *worst case scenario* for this specific bubble sort idea

+    * This case here is where the list is in reverse order
+    * But the true worst case scenario is when the smallest element is at the wrong end

 * The question is, how many passes must be done to guarantee that the list is sorted?

 * If the list is length :math:`n`